 There are many ways to manage your trade and set the butterfly profit target.
 But, the ideal target for the Butterfly harmonic is to implement a multiple take profit strategy.

-For both the bearish butterfly pattern and bullish butterfly pattern, we’re going to take the first partial profit once we hit the starting point A. The remaining half we’re going to use a trailing stop above last swing high.
-Also read about the Trail stop loss in Forex.
+For both the bearish butterfly pattern and bullish butterfly pattern, we’re going to take the first partial profit once we hit starting point A. In the remaining half, we’re going to use a trailing stop above the last swing high.
+Also, read our Ultimate Guide on Stop Loss Forex.

 This take profit method is largely profitable.
-We ensure we take some profits at the first trouble area from where the price might reverse and turn against us.
+We ensure we take some profits in the first trouble area from where the price might reverse and turn against us.

-Note** the above was an example of a SELL trade using the Bearish Butterfly trading strategy.
+*Note: The above image is an example of a SELL trade using the Bearish Butterfly trading strategy.
 Use the same rules for a BUY trade.
 In the figure below you can see an actual BUY trade example.